-- This year, in addition to estimating the economic contribution of SSE Group, and SSE Group less SSE Energy Services, SSE requested that we also provide breakdowns by entity for the following specific business units: SSE Renewables, SSE Thermal, SSEN Distribution and SSEN Transmission.
-The results by entity have been included as an appendix to this report. - On 15th January 2020, SSE completed the sale of SSE Energy Services Group Limited ("SSE Energy Services"), its household energy and services business in GB, to OVO Energy Limited ("OVO").
-In addition to estimating SSE's gross contribution to the GDP and employment of the UK, Scotland and the Republic of Ireland, SSE plc ("SSE") has commissioned PwC ("we"/"us") to estimate the gross contribution of the SSE Group, less SSE Energy Services, to the GDP and employment of the UK. - SSE also requested a breakdown of the top 5 industries in SSE's supply chain contributing GDP and employment.
-This is derived from SSE's procurement spend data, and provided in the body of the report. - In previous years, profit data included exceptionals and remeasurements.
-Following a number of major transactions by the SSE Group over FY19 and FY20 which resulted in significant swings and volatility in these figures, it was agreed with SSE that the profit data included in the analysis for FY20 should use adjusted profits which exclude exceptionals and remeasurements.
-This change in methodology aims to ensure a more consistent approach with SSE's other reporting of its annual financial performance and provide a fairer reflection of SSE's direct economic contribution.
+- SSE also requested a breakdown of the top 5 industries in SSE's supply chain contributing GDP and employment.
+This is derived from SSE's procurement spend data, and provided in separate reports. - In years prior to FY20, profit data included exceptionals and remeasurements.
+Following a number of major transactions by the SSE Group over FY19 and FY20 which resulted in significant swings and volatility in these figures, it was agreed with SSE that the profit data included in the analysis for FY20 and beyond should use adjusted profits which exclude exceptionals and remeasurements.
+This change in methodology aimed to ensure a more consistent approach with SSE's other reporting of its annual financial performance and provide a fairer reflection of SSE's direct economic contribution.